relative-world/relentity/README.md

 ## Configuration

 Relentity uses environment variables and a configuration file to manage settings.
-The primary configuration is handled through the `OllamaSettings` class in `relentity/settings.py`, which uses `pydantic_settings` for validation and management.
+The primary configuration is handled through the `RelentitySettings` class in `relentity/settings.py`, which uses `pydantic_settings` for validation and management.

 ### Environment Variables